-Phytogene Pty Ltd is a wholly owned subsidiary company of Agriculture Victoria Services Pty Ltd (AVS).
+Phytogene Pty Ltd is a wholly owned subsidiary company of Agriculture Victoria Services Pty Ltd. The company's purpose is to commercialise a proprietary and patented delayed plant leaf senescence technology, with the trade mark LXR®.

-The purpose of Phytogene is to commercialise a proprietary and patented delayed plant leaf senescence technology with the trade mark, LXR®.
 The technology has a wide range of potential applications for major plant crops by increasing dry matter production, seed yield and drought tolerance.
+Phytogene also holds exclusive commercialisation rights to another yield-enhancing trait (biomass enhancement technology) which is complementary to the LXR® technology and developed by AVS and the former Molecular Plant Breeding CRC.

-The Company also holds exclusive world-wide commercialisation rights to another yield enhancing technology which is complementary to LXR®.
-Known as BET (biomass enhancement technology), this trait technology was developed by AVS and the former Molecular Plant Breeding CRC.
+Following early seed funding from AVS, Phytogene has been financially self-sufficient since 2008 with payments received from licensees providing sufficient funding to support its operations.

-Following early seed funding from AVS, Phytogene has been financially self-sufficient since 2008 with payments received from licensees providing sufficient funding to support the company's operations.
-Phytogene continues to maintain a low cost structure while it builds value in the technology and secures further commercial opportunities.
-As a result, Phytogene has been able to meet the operating loss of \$92,390 incurred in 2014-15 from its own internal cash resources.
+Phytogene continues to maintain a low cost structure while it builds value in the technology and seeks further commercial opportunities.
+As a result, Phytogene has been able to meet the operating loss of \$61,238 incurred in 2015-16 from its own internal cash resources.
+Internal cash reserves provide sufficient funds to support Phytogene's operations over the next two to three years, following which, commercial income is projected to ensure the company's ongoing financial viability.